‘Days Of Our Lives’ Spoilers: Someone Proposes As Another Couple Heats Up

 Elsewhere in Salem, Chloe Lane (Nadia Bjorlin) will interrupt a tense moment between Gabi Hernandez (Camilla Banus) and Stefan DiMera (Tyler Christopher).
 The two will seemingly still be going at it over the future of Gabi’s company, Gabi Chic, and Chloe will step in to hear some of their dialogue.

 As viewers have been seeing, Chloe and Stefan’s relationship has been progressing, especially since they are not living together.
-It seems that things could to the next level between them, and she may even offer him some advice on how to handle the situation with Gabi.
+It seems that things could go to the next level between them, and she may even offer him some advice on how to handle the situation with Gabi.

 Meanwhile, Victor Kiriakis (John Aniston) will stun Marlena Evans (Deidre Hall) by dropping a bombshell on her.
 Perhaps he’ll tell her that Leo Stark (Greg Rikaart) is the long lost son of her husband, John Black (Drake Hogestyn).